Flag of Ontario: Redesign proposals

 Some Commonwealth countries with the Union Jack in the canton have debated redesigning their national flags, such as in the case of the 2015–2016 New Zealand flag referendums.
 There has been comparatively less debate around re-designing the Ontario flag, although some commentators have made calls to change the flag.
 The justification is mainly around perceptions that the current flag centres colonialism and Old Stock Canadians.
-In the United States, although Mississippi recently redesigned its flag, there is no debate on replacing the flag of Hawaii, the only state possessing a Union Jack in its state flag.
 Most recently, in July 2021, University of Western Ontario Professor Mano Majumdar launched a petition to redesign the flag, stating that "the best flags are distinct and inclusive.
-Ontario’s is neither" and calling for "the Ontario legislature to replace the provincial flag with a more distinct and inclusive flag, chosen by democratic means."
+Ontario's is neither" and calling for "the Ontario legislature to replace the provincial flag with a more distinct and inclusive flag, chosen by democratic means."

-The petition also spurred support for the flag with one editorial encouraging pride in the flag as it was “a symbol of success.”
-It was emblematic of the origin of Ontario’s most successful institutions of British inheritance: parliamentary democracy, law and freedom.
+The petition also spurred support for the flag with one editorial encouraging pride in the flag as it was "a symbol of success."
+It was emblematic of the origin of Ontario's most successful institutions of British inheritance: parliamentary democracy, law and freedom.
 The editorial argued, using the flags of Fiji or Tuvalu as an example, that the Union Jack is not exclusive to any ethnic group and represents Ontarians of all backgrounds.
-It further suggested that the Union Jack could also symbolise the attaining of freedom for an estimated 30-40,000 escaped slaves reaching British North America on the Underground Railroad.
+It further suggested that the Union Jack could also symbolize the attaining of freedom for an estimated 30-40,000 escaped slaves reaching British North America on the Underground Railroad.